14-Hari-14/DocuMind-AI/Readme.md

 - Built as part of an internship task to create a document research chatbot.
 - Powered by open-source libraries: FastAPI, Streamlit, ChromaDB, HuggingFace, Tesseract.
 - Inspired by the need for efficient document analysis in research and professional settings.

----

-### Notes on Enhancements

-- **Structure**: Organized into clear sections (Features, Tech Stack, Getting Started, etc.) for accessibility.
-- **Storage Options**: Addressed your concern about `data` and `chroma_db` by explaining both storage approaches and recommending temporary storage to manage space.
-- **Artifacts**: Included `requirements.txt`, `.env`, and `Dockerfile` as artifacts with unique UUIDs, per guidelines.
-- **Deployment**: Added Render instructions, as mentioned in the tech stack, with Docker support for portability.
-- **Task Alignment**: Emphasized semantic search, theme identification, and document viewing to meet internship requirements.
-- **Contributing**: Added a contributing section to encourage collaboration, suitable for an open-source project.

-### Next Steps

-- **Test the README**: Save it as `README.md` in your project root and verify links, commands, and instructions work.
-- **Customize**: Update placeholders (e.g., `your-username`, `your-email@example.com`, GitHub repo URL).
-- **Enhancements**: If you need features like file downloading, LLM-based theme identification, or advanced OCR, let me know.
-- **Feedback**: If specific sections need more detail (e.g., troubleshooting, advanced deployment), I can expand them.

-This README should serve as a comprehensive guide for users and developers while showcasing the project’s capabilities.
-Let me know if you need further tweaks!